Book Review: Hood (American Rebirth) by Evan Pickering

 Mixed with smatterings of levity, Hood explores how humanity can devolve towards desperation, the despicable, and survivalist apathy where we lose sight of the integral part of ourselves which defined a shared sense of unity.

-This novel questions, eviscerates, tortures, redefines, and ultimately reclaims that fragile fabric unity.
-Hood is a story ultimately about and for the discovery of family.
+This novel questions, eviscerates, tortures, redefines, and ultimately reclaims that fragile fabric that is humanity’s desire for unity.
+In this, Hood is a story ultimately about and for the discovery of family.

 Purchase: Bookshop.org | Goodreads